 As the basic design elements, columns give you more flexible layouts for blog posts and pages.
 Although multiple-column layout is great for magazines and newspapers, you can take advantage of them to make your blog content eye-catching.
-In this guide, we will outline the process of displaying your content in multiple columns using both coding and plugin methods.
+In this guide, we will outline the process of how to create WordPress column layout using both coding and plugin methods.

 Add Multi-Column Content Using CSS?